EmmanuelPat6/Robotics_Lab_Homework_4/README.md

     ```

 ## Implementation 💻
-### Spherical Object Detection
+### Follow 4 given Goals

-1. 🤖🤖 An instruction to spawn the robot in Gazebo inside the world containing the **Spherical Object**
+1. 🤖🤖 An instruction to spawn the robot in Gazebo
     ```shell
-    ros2 launch iiwa_bringup iiwa_sphere.launch.py use_sim:=true use_vision:=true
+    ros2 launch rl_fra2mo_description gazebo_fra2mo.launch.py
     ```
-    `use_sim:=true` to spawn the robot in Gazebo and `use_vision:=true` to spawn the robot with a **Camera Sensor**

-⚠️⚠️⚠️ It is **NECESSARY** to act very quickly by pressing the play button in the bottom left corner to ensure the controllers are activated.
-If this is not done, you will need to close Gazebo, reissue the same command, and repeat the steps. ⚠️⚠️⚠️
+⚠️⚠️⚠️ It is **NECESSARY** to press the play button in the bottom left corner to run the next instructions ⚠️⚠️⚠️

-2. 📷🎥 An istruction to view the image send by the **Camera Sensor** to the manipulator
+2. 🚀🧭 An istruction to launch `SLAM`, `Exploration` and `Nav2`
     ```shell
-    ros2 run rqt_image_view rqt_image_view
+    ros2 launch rl_fra2mo_description fra2mo_explore.launch.py
     ```
-   selecting the topic `/videocamera`

-3. 🪟🕵️‍♂️ An istruction to open a new window in which it is possible to see the **Detection** of the **Spherical Object** executed by the manipulator through the **Camera Sensor**
+3. 🔧⚙️ An istruction to run the `async_slam_toolbox_node`
     ```shell
-    ros2 run ros2_opencv ros2_opencv_node
+    ros2 launch rl_fra2mo_description fra2mo_slam.launch.py
     ```

 ### Vision-Based Control with Velocity Commands 🏎️📷